Introduction to the Mind and Mental Factors

 Actually it’s quite complex how we distinguish objects, how you put together this field of colored shapes into objects.
 That’s really quite wild, actually, if you think about that.
 If you were to just take it, let us say as a computer graphic of colored shapes, what happens with us is that… It’s very interesting.
 It’s a way of initially understanding “grasping for true existence.”
 It’s like we make a coloring book out of everything and put a big solid line around objects, the colored shapes.
 Let’s put these colored shapes together into a truly existent object and put a big line around it, separate, as if it were existing by itself, on its own.
 That coloring book mentality.
 That’s an appearance; that’s the arising of an appearance.
 It appears like that to us, as if there were solid lines around things, whereas there’s not.
 It’s just a field of colored shapes that we’re seeing, isn’t it?
 It’s far out, yes.
 However, there are conventionally existent objects.
 Things do go together conventionally.
 How we’re taught that is pretty interesting also, but we somehow know that.
 But I think with certain brain injuries people can’t do that, so it’s not an absolute given.

 And if we look at a more specific definition of it, then what does it do within the sense field?
-It takes an uncommon characteristic feature of the appearing object of a nonconceptual cognition—so there’s something special, an uncommon characteristic—and in a conceptual cognition it takes what’s called an outstanding feature of the appearing object, and in both cases it ascribes a conventional significance to it.
+It takes an uncommon characteristic feature of the appearing object of a nonconceptual cognition – so there’s something special, an uncommon characteristic – and in a conceptual cognition it takes what’s called an composite feature of the appearing object – the feature in a category that is shared in common with all individual items that fit in that category – and in both cases it ascribes a conventional significance to it.
 This is a technical definition of it.
 So you look at it.
 You always have to work with these definitions: What is it actually talking about?
 And, first of all, what’s not included here?
 What’s not included here, whether conceptual or nonconceptual, is ascribing a name or mental label to the object.
-When the definition says that distinguishing ascribes a conventional significance to the object, a conventional significance just means that it cognizes the object as something—as a conventional object—it signifies an object, a thing.
+When the definition says that distinguishing ascribes a conventional significance to the object, a conventional significance just means that it cognizes the object as something – as a conventional object – it signifies an object, a thing.
 Or, in the case of a thought, it signifies a meaning.
 Now that doesn’t specify which meaning or which object it is.
 It doesn’t give a name, and it doesn’t compare it with previously cognized objects.
 Associating things with words, and comparing it to previous experience, that’s a whole other, much more complex mental activity.
 Here we’re simply distinguishing.

 (3) An urge (sems-pa)